Converting Paper Documents into Electronic Files

 - Electronic files can be stored on file servers and posted on web servers giving broader access to information than paper documents.

-- Office space can be saved by converting cabinets of paper into CD's and microfilm.
+- Office space can be saved by converting cabinets of paper into electronic files that are available on-demand/as needed.

 - In line with government guidance per the President's Management Agenda on Expanded Electronic Government, DOE's e-Gov Initiative, the Government Paperwork Elimination Act and other policy.

-- Recommended Acrobat Image Plus Text format retains scan of original document, i.e. no information is lost during OCR.
+- Recommended Acrobat Image Plus Text format (Acrobat Searchable Image - Exact) retains the scan of original document, i.e. no information is lost during OCR.
+The scanned page is always used for viewing and printing, whilke the OCR'd text is available for text searching and even extraction.

 Preparation and Processing Steps